ellelang/LRs/Vocabulary Grocery.md

 - a priori, ...
 - ever-present : adj. being present always
 - inclement: (formal) (of the weather) not pleasant; cold, wet, etc .
 Inclement weather is unpleasantly cold or stormy.
+- drift plain:
+- interquartile

+### 2/11/2019

+- premium : A premium is a sum of money that you have to pay for something in addition to the normal cost.
+- risk averse
+- risk neutral
+- volatile: A situation that is volatile is likely to change suddenly and unexpectedly.
+  - There have been riots before and the situation is volatile.
+  - The international oil markets have been highly volatile since the early 1970s.
+- multiplicative : an element of a mathematical set that when multiplied by a given element yields the identity element
+- adept: a highly skilled or well-trained individual **:** [EXPERT](dict://key.DD900E7D1A47994CB52F0BFC7C75D11E/EXPERT) <an *adept* at chess>
+- **in accordance with** previous conservation tillage adoption studies:
+- reticence: the trait of being uncommunicative; not volunteering anything more than necessary
+- in the bulk of this paper
+- attenuation: reduced especially in thickness, density, or force
+- exempt from
+- bear further discussion
+- be akin to: If one thing is akin to another, it is similar to it in some way.
+(FORMAL)
+  - Cooking is a physical activity, more akin to woodwork or gardening than to reading or listening to music.
+- draconian： Draconian laws or measures are extremely harsh and severe.
+(FORMAL)
+  - ...indications that there would be no draconian measures to lower US  healthcare costs.
+  - ...draconian censorship laws
+- at first blush： as a first impression
+- in lieu of ..in the place of **:** instead of
+- proxies
+- considerable latitude for the implementation agency
+- spatially disparate
+- tournament: A tournament is a sports competition in which players who win a match continue to play further matches in the competition until just one person or team is left
+  - selected via a binary tournament with replacement
+- amendment:An amendment is a section that is added to a law or rule in order to change it.
+  ...an amendment to the defense bill.
+  ...a constitutional amendment...
+- enactment： The enactment of a law is the process in a parliament or other law-making body by which the law is agreed upon and made official.
+(TECHNICAL)
+  - We support the call for the enactment of a Bill of Rights.
+- terrace: Terraces are a series of flat areas built like steps on the side of a hill so that crops can be grown there.
+  ...massive terraces of maize and millet carved into the mountainside like giant steps.
+- sidestep: If you sidestep a problem, you avoid discussing it or dealing with it.
+  Rarely, if ever, does he sidestep a question
+- set aside: to reserve for a purpose
+- outlay: the act of spending or disbursing  money/money paid out
+- paramount: Something that is paramount or of paramount importance is more important than anything else.
+  The child's welfare must be seen as paramount.
+- propensity: A propensity to do something or a propensity for something is a natural tendency that you have to behave in a particular way.
+(FORMAL)
+  Mr Bint has a propensity to put off decisions to the last minute.
+- obscure: If one thing obscures another, it prevents it from being seen or heard properly.
+  Trees obscured his vision; he couldn't see much of the Square's southern half.
+- prompt: To prompt someone to do something means to make them decide to do it.
+  - Japan's recession has prompted consumers to cut back on buying cars.
+  - The  need for villagers to control their own destinies has prompted a new plan.
+- tandem:  in tandem (with sb/sth) a thing that works or happens in tandem with sth else works together with it or happens at the same time as it: The two systems are designed to work in tandem. ◆ Stock prices pushed sharply higher this afternoon in tandem with a rise in the dollar.
+- provocatively: serving or tending to provoke, excite, or stimulate
+- fanciful: If you describe the appearance of something as fanciful, you mean that it is unusual and elaborate rather than plain and simple.
 -